 "I just found this 2014 discussion of spangles and thought you all might be interested in a piece of lace I bought recently.
 It was in a group of metal laces identified as mid-19th C, and that's what the rest looked like.
 This piece however is…"

 What is your primary lace interest?
-Check more than one.
+Feel free to check more than one.

 lace maker, lace historian, lace teacher

 What kinds of lace do you make or collect?

 What kinds of lace do you want to learn?

 More Bobbin Lace